 - There was a joke in Inuyasha where Kagome got the eponymous character to fetch a stick.

 - In How to Train Your Dragon 2, Hiccup (accompanied by Astrid and their dragons) willingly gives himself up to Eret and his hunters so that they could introduce them to Drago.
 When gives them his Flaming Sword to hold onto, Eret responds by throwing it far off into the ocean, only to find that Stormfly brought it back.
 He proceeds to do this again and again until Stoick comes in and overwhelms the crew.

 - Carl uses a tennis ball from his cane to clear Muntz's dogs out of Kevin's room in Up.

-- Grant is able to stop a pissed T-Rex from crushing a stalled jeep (with children inside) with a flare in Jurassic Park.
-Unfortunately Malcolm decides he's going to do the same thing... it doesn't go as well for him.
-Justified in that the rex's vision is supposed to be so bad in the dark and the rain that all it could follow was the movement of the flare.
+- Grant is able to stop a pissed T-Rex from crushing a stalled jeep (with children inside) with a flare.
+Unfortunately Malcolm decides he's going to do the same thing... it doesn't go as well for him, as he keeps moving after throwing it.
+Justified in that the Rex's vision is supposed to be so bad in the dark and the rain that all it could follow was the movement of the flare.

 - Dennis Nedry tries it with a Dilophosaurus.
 It looks at him like he's an idiot before it starts spitting venom at him.

 - A running gag in Night at the Museum is that the T-rex skeleton can be distracted by throwing one of its ribs for it.
 It acts exactly like a dog anyway.